rackerlabs/rackspace-how-to/content/rackspace-email-archiving/import-and-export-archived-data.md

 ### Importing data ###

 If you want to import data, create a request ticket in your control panel and include your domain name in the request.
-Rackspace will gather the necessary information and provide you with the best import method.
+Rackspace gathers the necessary information and provides you with the best import method.

 Cost and turnaround time both depend on how much data you want to recover.